mfamador/rm-watermark-pdf/README.md

-# Remove a watermark from a PDF
+# Remove watermarks from a PDF

 ```
 usage: rm-watermark-pdf folder pattern